Wesley16838/frontend_interview/README.md

     > **[⬆ Back to Top](#table-of-contents)**
 28. ### Falsy value

-    > !! is not an operator, it's just the ! operator twice(Converts Object to boolean)
+    > Falsy value is a value that is considered false when encountered in a Boolean context. !! is not an operator, it's just the ! operator twice(Converts Object to boolean)

 29. ### Function expression vs function declaration